 Haddo Country Park

 The entrance to the park is situated on the Ellon to Tarves road on the right just past the turn for Tanglandford.
 Leave Ellon on the B9005 road towards Methlick.
 Do not turn sharp right at Kinharrachie Cottages but continue straight on for approximately a further 4 miles.
 Alternatively Haddo is signed from the B999 at the turnoff just before the village of Tarves.
+A second small car park (not suitable for caravans or trailers) is now open next to the Craigie Wood and can be accessed from the Raxton/Tanglandford road.

 The park is open during the hours of daylight every day of the year.